VÁCLAV BROŽÍK / Drawings

 The collections of the Gallery of Fine Arts in Ostrava include not only ten of Brožík’s oil paintings, but also 44 of his preliminary drawings (none of them precisely dated).
 Eleven of these lack his signature; however, the authenticity of almost half of the drawings is certified by the presence of a stamp which was used posthumously to mark items from Brožík’s estate.

 So let us take a look under the surface of Václav Brožík’s art and admire the working processes of this painter who won numerous prestigious awards during his lifetime; in fact, he was the only Czech ever to be appointed a member of the French Académie des Beaux-Arts.

-The lecture about Václav Brožík by curator Gabriela Pelikánová will be streamed live on Facebook and the gallery’s YouTube channel on Thursday 25 March at 4.30 p.m.
+The lecture about Václav Brožík by curator Gabriela Pelikánová was streamed live on Facebook and the gallery’s YouTube channel on Thursday 25 March at 4.30 p.m.

-The guided tour with Gabriela Pelikánová will be streamed live on Facebook and the gallery’s YouTube channel on Thursday 8 April at 5 p.m.
+The guided tour with Gabriela Pelikánová was be streamed live on Facebook and the gallery’s YouTube channel on Thursday 8 April at 5 p.m.

 Exhibition concept: Gabriela Pelikánová

 Texts: Gabriela Pelikánová

 Translation: Christopher Hopkinson